VivensB/VivensB/README.md

 ## 🚀 About Me

-I'm Vivens Byiringiro, a multi-disciplinary software engineer with over 6 years of hands-on experience designing, building, and deploying scalable systems.
-My passion lies at the intersection of software engineering, artificial intelligence, and cloud-native DevOps.
-I craft intelligent, efficient, and reliable solutions—from advanced AI agents to cloud-optimized backend architectures.
+I'm Vivens Byiringiro, a multi-disciplinary software engineer with over 6 years of experience in building scalable, intelligent, and high-performance systems.
+I specialize in modern web architecture, artificial intelligence, backend APIs, and DevOps practices, blending engineering skill with entrepreneurial vision.

 ---